Kanoog/Discover-Art/README.md

 # What technologies did you use and why?

+We used Angular for the front as just because it was the technology we were learning in this class.

 We used `Json-server` to mock API endpoints and generate sample data in JSON format.
 It is a lightweight and easy-to-use tool that can be beneficial when developing an Angular app for various reasons.
 Here are some reasons for using json-server with an Angular app:

 - Mocking Data: Json-server allows developers to quickly mock API endpoints and generate sample data in JSON format.